 - Research the company.
 I recommend looking at its mission and vision statements, strategic plan, and press releases, if available.
 Do what it takes to get to know what makes this company tick, what it values, and where it’s going.

-- Bring notes with you.
-Arrive with, for example, the mission statement printed and highlighted, as well as the workplace stories you selected, related to the skills the job posting identified as important to the company, department, and team.
+- Make notes and have them at hand.
+For example, print out the company’s mission statement and highlight key points.
+Have a copy of the workplace stories that were selected, related to the skills the job posting identified as important to the company, department, and team.

 Advise your client to interact as an equal:

-- Monitor your anxiety.
-The nervous job seeker often feels at a disadvantage at the interview table.
+- Monitor feelings of anxiety.
+The nervous job seeker often feels at a disadvantage during an interview.
 If one anxiously feels less than, one may defer, stumble, and perhaps even resent, none of which will help land a job offer.
-Truth is, if you have been invited to an interview, the company’s representatives – human resource and hiring manager – liked what they read and hope you are their dream candidate.
-You have as much right or chance to land the offer as the next person.
+Truth is, if an invitation to an interview is extended, the company’s representatives — human resource and hiring manager — liked what they read and hope to discover their dream candidate.
+Your client has as much right or chance to land the offer as the next person.

 - Take notes.
-You may bring notes and take notes.
+Interviewees may bring notes and take notes.
 Yes.
-You are at a business meeting, after all.
+Your client is attending a business meeting, after all.
 Taking notes and getting back with answers is what is done.
 Do it.

 Advise your client to converse and question:

-- Adopting the mindset of being a relaxed equal partner in the conversation allows one to answer questions without the fear of losing the job offer hanging in the air like a guillotine!
-Freed from the pressure, you can just be.
-That means that you might not have a ready answer for the odd question, and rather than feel sheepish, you have the confidence to defer your answer, jotting it down for reflection.
-It means that rather than pretend that you understand, you are empowered to ask a clarifying question so that you genuinely grasp what the Manager meant.
+- Adopting the mindset of being a relaxed, equal partner in the conversation allows one to answer questions without the fear of losing the job offer hanging in the air like a guillotine!
+Freed from the pressure, our clients can just be.
+That means that they might not have a ready answer for the odd question, and rather than feel sheepish, they will have the confidence to defer their answer, jotting it down for reflection.
+It means that rather than pretend that they understand, they are empowered to ask a clarifying question so that they’re able to genuinely grasp what the interviewer meant.
 Simply converse and question.

-- The above will likely give you content for the thank you email.
-Answer the question that gave you pause, or expand on an answer you now know provided the interview team with only half of what you had to share.
+- Following the above advice will likely give clients content for a thank you email.
+They can leverage the content of the thank you note to answer any questions that gave pause, or expand on an answer they now know provided the interview team with only half of what they had to share.